flub78/multitenant/doc/code_generation.md

 * Generated code can be as clean, as well indented and commented than manual code.
 * As the code looks like manually written code, it is as fast.
 * And it is as clean than manual code, it is not more difficult to debug.
+* The code generator can compare the generated code with the one already active in the application.
+It shows the two version in WinMerge making easy to mix generated code and manually written code.

 The goal is to generate code indistinguishable from manual code.